chat21/chat21-web-widget/docs/sdk.md

 ```

 ## Load Parameters event
-This event will be fired when the tiledesk parameters is loaded
+This event will be fired before the tiledesk parameters is loaded.
+Use this event to change at runtime your TileDesk settings.

 Example: